arian233/SudokuGame/User_stories_TDD_examples.md

 **User Stories 10:**

-As a user, I want to have a picture for each words, so that I can memorize the word by seeing a picture.
+As a user who is visual learner, I want to see a picture for each word I am learning, so that I can memorize the word by seeing a picture.

 **TDD Example:**